CharlesVoyager/TextCrypto/README.md

 Using it
 ========
-- Compile TextCryptoDll.
-The filename is TextCryptoDll.dll.
+- Compile TextCryptoDll project.
+The output filename is TextCryptoDll.dll.
-- Compile TextCryptoAp.
-The filename is TextCryptoAp.exe.
+- Compile TextCryptoAp project.
+The output filename is TextCryptoAp.exe.
 - The binary DLL and executable file will be generated in the .\x64\Release (or .\x64\Debug) folder.
 Run TextCrypto.exe and then enter the text in the Plaintext edit control.
 Click "Encode" button to encrypt the text.
 The cipher text will be displayed in the Ciphertext edit control.